profolsen/Footnote/README.md

 The final integers of the program make up this section beginning after the last instruction.
 3. The final section of each program is the Stack Section.
 Unlike the Data section which must be explicitly initialized by the user, the stack section is always taken to be the rest of available memory not used by the previous two sections.
-For example, if the first two sections together use 130 integers of memory, then the stack section will comprise the remaining 126 integers of memory.
+For example, if the first two sections together use 130 integers of memory, then the stack section will comprise the remaining 126 integers of memory, assuming there are 256 integers of memory in total.

 <b>Instructions.</b>
 Each instruction will be defined and discussed using the format described below: